mihawk1997/AMAG-Python/README.md

 1. You can run the unit_test.py from the unit test folder to see various test coniditons.
 2. You can also modify and add your own test conditions.

+# Review results
+The results.xlsx file shows the correct answers to the input sample calculated by Cal.py